rguy-deloitte/poc-frontend/README.md

 You'll need Elsa running on port 13000 to run the Workflow Tasks page as it needs to connect to Elsa to initiate and update workflow tasks.

-Config files can be found in the 'elsa-config' folder.
+Config files can be found in the '_elsa' folder.
 For this web app, import 'child.json' and 'parent.json' configs into Elsa.

 Additional configs for enforcement/inspection can also be found in this directory.
 Use the 'Ofsted ELSA.postman_collection.json' file to configure Postman (https://www.postman.com/) to run these tasks.
 Note that enforcement/inspection is not part of this PoC and are here for reference only.